GoogleCloudPlatform/covid-19-open-data/README.md

 # Open COVID-19 Dataset

 This repository contains datasets of daily time-series data related to COVID-19 for 50+ countries around the world.
-For most countries, the data is at the spatial resolution of states/provinces for most regions and at county/municipality resolution for Brazil, Chile, Colombia, United Kingdom, and USA.
-All regions are assigned a unique key, which resolves discrepancies between ISO / NUTS / FIPS codes, etc.
+The data is at the spatial resolution of states/provinces for most regions and at county/municipality resolution for Brazil, Chile, Colombia, United Kingdom, and USA.
+All regions are assigned a unique key, which resolves discrepancies between ISO / NUTS / FIPS codes, etc. The different aggregation levels are:
+* 0: Country
+* 1: Province, state, or local equivalent
+* 2: Municipality, county, or local equivalent
+* 3: Locality which may not follow strict hierarchical order, such as "city" or "nursing homes in X location"

 There are multiple types of data:
 * Outcome data `Y(i,t)`, such as cases, deaths, tests, for regions i and time t